 Binary number can be represented by putting 2 in the prefix which denotes the base.
 If the base is not given, then it is by default assumed to be a decimal number .We have to be very careful in writing a binary number, a slight mistake may result in a very serious error.
-For example, a binary number is written as follows-
+For example, a binary number is written as follows: (00110)2.

 Now a question may arise, why do we need binary number?
 We have decimal number system which is familiar to all of us and most of the persons do not understand binary.
 The answer is that any programmable device or a processor can work in two modes either high or low.

 So, from the above description we can say that it is much easier and convenient to use binary number system in the computer instead of decimal and also conversion will be required in order that the output result which is given in binary form should be converted to decimal for the sake of the user.

-Conversion from Binary to Decimal
+Binary to Decimal Conversion

 Convert Binary Number to Decimal Number

 This can also be done in the same way, however after the decimal point the number should be multiplied with 2-1, 2-2 etc.

-Conversion from Decimal to Binary
+Decimal to Binary Conversion

 Divide the number by 2 and take only the remainder, if division is completed than take only the remainder which gives the binary number.

 In this case, the successive multiplication is done.
 The number which is to be converted is multiplied with base or radix of binary number which is 2.
 The integer part or the carry of the product is taken out and the same process is repeated until we get an integer.
 For example-

 Since, we are not getting the integer value after successive multiplication, we can approximate the value to be (.111110….)2.

 In case of a negative number we can go for 2’s complement representation of a signed number.
-Example- 9 = 0000 1001

 1’s complement = 1111 0110.